FUenal/datsci/README.md

 # datsci: Introduction to Data Science with R (Irizarry, 2020)

 ***
+> **NOTE**: This interactive tutorial contains materials from the textbook [Introduction to Data Science](https://rafalab.github.io/dsbook/) by [Prof Rafael Irizarry](http://rafalab.github.io/) and the associated edX course *HarvardX Professional Certificate in Data Science*.
+The textbook is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The content of this package will be slightly modified to accommodate a more European audience (datasets and excersises).
-> **NOTE**: This package is incomplete but under active development.
+This package is incomplete but under active development.
 Check back here for updates/new tutorials.

 ***